Hillary Clinton & Alexandria Ocasio-Cortez Troll Jared Kushner Over WhatsApp Use

-Congresswoman Alexandria Ocasio-Cortez and Hillary Clinton are having a bit of fun with White House senior adviser and Trump son-in-law, Jared Kushner over his use of WhatsApp to communicate with Saudi leader, Mohammed bin Salman and others to do the business of the government.
+Congresswoman Alexandria Ocasio-Cortez and Hillary Clinton are having a bit of fun with White House senior adviser and Trump son-in-law, Jared Kushner.
+The two women trolled Kushner over his use of WhatsApp to communicate with Saudi leader Mohammed bin Salman — and others — to do the business of the government.

 The Daily Mail says that Ocasio-Cortez and Clinton poked fun at Kushner as a play on the “But her emails” meme that made the rounds during the 2016 election.
 Ocasio-Cortez tweeted “But his WhatsApp,” and Clinton responded, “Tell me about it.”
 The freshman representative tweeted back “!!!”
-Donald Trump made a great deal of hay during the election out of Clinton’s use of her private email, calling it the “biggest political scandal since Watergate.”
+Donald Trump made a great deal of hay during the election out of Clinton’s use of her private email server, calling it the “biggest political scandal since Watergate.”

-The exchange took place soon after it was announced that Kushner and his wife, Ivanka Trump had used the messaging app and private email accounts for official business.
-By using WhatsApp, there is no way to track the correspondence between the two and foreign contacts, raising concern.
+The exchange took place soon after it was announced that Kushner and his wife, Ivanka Trump, had used the messaging app — and private email accounts — for official business.
+By using WhatsApp, there is no way to track the correspondence between the two and their foreign contacts, raising concern.

-Abbe Lowell, the lawyer for Kushner and Trump used their personal email and WhatsApp for official business, and that Kushner used WhatsApp to correspond with foreign leaders.
+Per The Daily Mail, Abbe Lowell — lawyer to Kushner and Trump — confirmed that the pair had used their personal email and WhatsApp accounts for official business, and that Kushner used WhatsApp to correspond with foreign leaders.

 Alexandria Ocasio-Cortez and Hillary Clinton update "But her emails!" just for Jared Kushner. https://t.co/9YwnM3VEyZ